kdaisho/kdaisho.portfolio/README.md

 ::Do not directly work on app.js.
 JavaScript working files are 'jquery.js', 'functions.js' and 'data.js'.
 Leave 'app.js' alone.
 ::When ready to deploy, do 'gulp build'.
 Minified distribution files will be ready in dist/ just for you.

+::Watch out!
+You have to toggle comment for a script tag at the bottom of index.html, if you want to use app.min.js

 This website can be reached at: